mohammad218218/educational-system/README.md

 # educational-system
- it's a simple project about educational system.
+ it's a simple project about educational system..